"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Introduction

 Yet no ground-truth dataset exists to systematically characterize this threat.
 Existing work such as Liu et al.~\cite{skillscan_prior} flags \emph{potentially} risky patterns in 26.1\% of skills but cannot separate malicious intent from developer mistakes, nor confirm whether suspicious code paths actually execute.
 Without confirmed ground truth, defenders cannot assess attacker strategies or evaluate detection tools against a reliable baseline.

 \mypara{Our Work} To the best of our knowledge, we construct the first large-scale labeled dataset of malicious agent skills and use it to conduct a systematic measurement of the ecosystem.
-Starting from 98,380 skills across two community registries, we combine static triage with behavioral verification to produce a three-tiered dataset: a full ecosystem snapshot, 4,287 suspicious candidates, and 157 behaviorally-confirmed malicious skills annotated with 632 labeled vulnerabilities.
+Starting from 98,380 skills across two community registries, we combine static triage with behavioral verification, narrowing the corpus through 4,287 suspicious candidates to 157 behaviorally-confirmed malicious skills annotated with 632 labeled vulnerabilities.
 We investigate three research questions:

 \begin{itemize}[leftmargin=*, nosep] \item \textbf{RQ1: What does the malicious skill threat landscape look like?} We characterize confirmed attacks across techniques, kill chain phases, and sophistication levels. \item \textbf{RQ2: What attack strategies do adversaries employ?} We test whether multi-technique attacks reflect deliberate coordination and identify distinct attacker archetypes. \item \textbf{RQ3: How do attackers evade detection?} We examine concealment strategies and platform-native attack vectors that let malicious skills persist undetected. \end{itemize}